 There are three types of Special Needs Plans (SNPs), but not all of them include grocery allowances.
 Private insurance companies offer Medicare Advantage plans, and they determine what benefits their Special Needs Plans include.
 Below, we explain the three types of SNPs and whether or not they have a grocery allowance.

 Also called D-SNPs, these plans are reserved for people who are “dually eligible,” meaning that they are eligible for both Medicare and Medicaid.
 Many Medicare Advantage D-SNPs include a grocery allowance.
-Other benefits can include over-the-counter (OTC) credits, rent and utility assistance, and transportation services.
+Other benefits can include over-the-counter (OTC) benefit cards, rent and utility assistance, and transportation services.

 Chronic Conditions Special Needs Plans, or C-SNPs, are specialized Medicare Advantage plans for people with chronic or disabling conditions.
 These plans can include a grocery allowance, but it’s rare.
 It’s more common to see OTC cards as a benefit included with C-SNPs.